Foot and Ankle Pain Relief in Barrie, ON

 While both structures have their complexities, the foot has an even more intricate make-up than the ankle.
 The foot is comprised of approximately two dozen bones, 30 joints, and over 100 muscles, tendons, and ligaments.
 Because the feet and ankles are so complex, it is common for people to sustain injuries in those areas, which can lead to physical limitations.
 If your foot or ankle pain is limiting your life, contact Concept of Movement Physiotherapy & Sports Performance today!

-Contact Concept of Movement for foot and ankle pain relief:
+Contact Concept of Movement Physiotherapy for Foot and Ankle Pain Relief in Barrie

 Our Barrie physiotherapists are equipped to treat any foot or ankle condition you may be experiencing, whether it be acute or chronic.
 We will conduct a comprehensive evaluation to figure out where your pain is originating, and then we will design an individualized treatment plan based on your needs.